Melnytsia-Podilska: History

 The town of Melnytsia was first mentioned in the 11th century, which was soon destroyed during the Mongol invasion of Rus'.
 From 1362, the settlement was in the possession of the Koriatovych family.
 From the end of the 16th century, Lanckoroński magnates ruled the territory.
 Ever since the 17th century, the settlement was known as Melnytsia-nad-Dnistrom (or Melnytsia-upon-the-Dnister).
 In 1747, the town was granted Magdeburg rights.
 Later in that century, the territory changed hands, to be controlled by the Dunin-Borkowski grafs.

 Since ancient times, windmills were spaced throughout the settlement, a prime location situated on the slopes of the Dniester River, hence the name "Melnytsia," or windmill in Ukrainian.
 In order to distinguish from other settlements named "Melnytsia," the ending -Podilska was added in 1940.
 In 1960, Melnytsia-Podilska was upgraded to that of an urban-type settlement.

 Until 18 July 2020, Melnytsia-Podilska belonged to Borshchiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Borshchiv Raion was merged into Chortkiv Raion.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Melnytsia-Podilska became a rural settlement.